 “If you were working with an attorney to improve a law firm’s search engine optimization, what would be your #1 tip to get results?”

-This is the question we posed to more than 50 SEO specialists.
-Their answers will provide you with good direction whether you’re formulating your own law firm SEO strategy or just looking for general advice.
+This is the question we posed to more than 50 SEO specialists who have done SEO for lawyers.
+Their answers will provide you with good direction whether you’re formulating your own law firm SEO strategies or just looking for general advice.

-If you want to improve your own website rankings or your clients’ website listings in the search engines, then this expert roundup blog post is what you’re lomooking for.
+If you want to improve your own website rankings or your clients’ website listings in the search engines, then this expert roundup blog post is what you’re looking for.

 Enjoy and share it with others.